What is Hypnosis?

 How much does it cost?
 It depends on many factors.
 We are confident that we offer a very high level of service at a reasonable price and are sensitive to people's budgets.
 We never try to talk you into spending more than you really need to and we offer discounts to those who need multiple sessions.
 Additionally, we have payment options available if needed.

 What kinds of hypnosis do you do at Mindset?
-We use different methods for different people according to their goals and preference.
-At Mindset, we don't practice alternative or new age methodologies.
-Everything we do here has a proven science behind it and is clinically based.
-While we certainly believe that the human mind is vast in it's capabilities, we tend to stay away from 'unproven' subject areas.
-One of the reasons we like to meet with people prior to beginning treatment, is to ensure that the potential client's goals aligns with what we can effectively offer here, because your results matter to us.
+Dr. Kaylan uses different methods for different people according to their goals and preference.
+One of the reasons Dr. Kaylan likes to speak with people prior to beginning treatment, is to ensure that the potential client's goals aligns with what can be effectively offered, because your results matter.
 We pride ourselves in being objective and honest, and will refer potential clients elsewhere if we don't believe we can help.

 To learn more or to find out if hypnosis can work for you, call our office today at (208) 570-5277 or schedule on-line.
 Your initial consultation is free, so you can find out if it's right for you with no obligation.